Skip to main content

 www IN CNAME yourwebsite.com.

 will create an 'www' alias to yourwebsite.com, so that when someone connects to www.yourwebsite.com, will be redirected to yourwebsite.com.
+An advantage of CNAME records is that if the target domain’s IP changes, you don’t need to update the CNAME.
+It always follows the canonical target.
+CNAME records do have some limitations:

 Mail Exchange (MX)